quicwg/ops-drafts/draft-ietf-quic-manageability.md

   is encrypted, and therefore not of use to on-path observers.
 The offset of the packet number can be decoded in long headers, while it is implicit (depending on destination connection ID length) in short headers.
-  The length of the packet number is cryptographically obfuscated.
+  The length of the packet number is cryptographically protected.

 - key phase: The Key Phase bit, present in short headers, specifies the keys used to encrypt the packet to support key rotation.
-The Key Phase bit is cryptographically obfuscated.
+The Key Phase bit is cryptographically protected.

 ## Coalesced Packets {#coalesced}